MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway-refreshes.md

 # Known issue - Gateway refreshes longer than an hour fail

-A known issue is posted where a refresh taking longer than an hour fails with  "InvalidConnectionCredentials" or "AccessUnauthorized".
+A known issue is posted where a refresh taking longer than an hour fails with  "InvalidConnectionCredentials" or "AccessUnauthorized" error reasons.

 **APPLIES TO:**
 ✔️ Dataflow Gen2 in Microsoft Fabric
-✔️ On-presmises data gateway in Microsoft Fabric
+✔️ On-premises data gateway in Microsoft Fabric
 ✔️ VNET data gateway in Microsoft Fabric

 **Status:** Open